 Create Relationships with Vendors

-Wedding photography duo, Amy and Jordan Demos, recommend to create relationships as soon as you can.
-When you enjoy who you work with, you will continue to love what you do, and will increase the chances those vendors will refer you.
+Wedding photography duo, Amy and Jordan Demos, recommend creating relationships as soon as you can.
+When you enjoy who you work with, you will continue to love what you do.
+It will also increase the chances those vendors will refer you.

 Share Images with Vendors

-A simple way Jessica Hill Photography builds trust with vendors is to share images with them after the wedding day shoot.
-The gesture shows them that you care about their work, which will encourage them to refer you to others.
+A simple way Jessica Hill Photography builds trust with vendors is by sharing images with them after the wedding.
+The gesture shows them you care about their work, which will encourage them to refer you to others.

-“Once you shoot a wedding at a venue you love, or photograph a bouquet that inspires you, reach out to the vendor to let them know and share a few photos for them to use on their site or social media network with a link back or tag.
+“Once you shoot a wedding at a venue you love, or photograph a bouquet that inspires you, reach out to the vendor to let them know.
+Share a few photos for them to use on their site or social media network with a link back or tag.
 They will appreciate the kind words and photos and say great things about you to future potential clients.” – Jessica Hill Photography

 Meet Vendors in Your Community

-As Jacquelynn Buck suggests, attend events or groups where you know vendors and other photographers are.
-This helps you build relationships and not miss out on opportunities to increase referrals for your business.
+Jacquelynn Buck suggests attending events or groups where you know vendors and other photographers are.
+This helps you build relationships and not miss out on opportunities to increase referrals.